ergoplatform/awesome-ergo/pages/devs.md

 # Oracle Pools

+See this [overview](https://github.com/Emurgo/Emurgo-Research/blob/master/oracles/Oracle-Pools.md) by Robert Kornacki.

 When external oracle data is posted on-chain, it needs to be encoded in a very precise way within a transaction.
 Furthermore, oracle pools have a bunch of different moving parts which require transactions to be issued to move between the different stages of the pool protocol.
 [Oracle Core](https://github.com/ergoplatform/oracle-core) creates all of the complex transactions which posts the data on-chain & runs the oracle pool protocol on-chain (such as averaging datapoints).
 This comes bundled with [Oracle Pool Bootstrap](https://github.com/ergoplatform/oracle-core/tree/master/oracle-pool-bootstrap) and a [Connector Library](https://github.com/ergoplatform/oracle-core/tree/master/connectors/connector-lib).
 The [ada-usd-oracle](https://github.com/ergoplatform/oracle-core/blob/master/scripts/ada-usd-oracle/oracle-config.yaml) source can be seen here.
 Currently only the erg-usd-oracle is live as seen in the [Oracle Pool List](https://explorer.ergoplatform.com/en/oracle-pools-list)

-An [overview](https://github.com/Emurgo/Emurgo-Research/blob/master/oracles/Oracle-Pools.md) by Robert Kornacki.

 **Resources**